scintilla-aircheck/scintilla-wiki/building-rBoot-for-the-ESP-12F.md

-# Building for the ESP-12F
+# Building rBoot for the ESP-12F

 The following document describe how to building binaries for the ESP8266 that support OTA updates using raburton's rboot.